roblebob/ud801-popular-movies/README.md

 &nbsp;&nbsp;

-The here presented solution devides all data associated with a particular movie (accessible using "www.moviedb.org") into
+The here presented solution devides all data associated with a particular movie (using www.moviedb.org) into:
 - one __Main__
 - multiple __Detail__ s